k1moradi/SynapseModelingUtility/README.md

 # Synapse Modelers Workshop
 A GUI to model synaptic recordings

 This GUI helps simulate synaptic electrophysiology recordings efficiently.
 Currently, it only supports Tsodyks and Markram's short-term plasticity model.
 Both voltage-clamp and current-clamp traces are supported.
 We also allow the generation of pseudo-traces knowing measures of synaptic activity like the rise and decay times, and paired-pulse ratios.
 Parallel optimization of multiple traces is allowed.
-Modeling and optimization for most traces take a few seconds using parallel processing, analog mathematical solutions and just-in-time compilation of some of the functions.
+Modeling and optimization for most traces take a few seconds using an efficient genetic algorithm, analog mathematical modeling, parallel processing technique, and just-in-time compilation of some of the functions.

 ![image](https://user-images.githubusercontent.com/18602635/97099398-da4abc80-165e-11eb-997a-2930a680dffa.png)